rmcanany/SolidEdgeStorekeeper/Readme.md

 - **TEMPLATE DIRECTORY**

 The templates are SE part files that have variable-table-driven geometry to create new parts of a given type.
 By default they are stored in the `Preferences\Templates` folder.

-Note, the templates were created in SE2024.
+As noted at the outset, the templates were created in SE2024.
 They will only work if you're using that version or newer.
+If you create new ones for an older version, I would be happy to host them on GitHub -- crediting you as a **Contributor**, of course!

 - **DATA DIRECTORY**